 After a quick daydream, I walked into the house to see Carter contently sitting on his little couch with his hand plunged deep into a kid’s cup filled with Gerber Graduates Lil’ Crunchies poofs watching TV.
 When on came an advertisement for Noggin’s weekly TV lineup.
-As I sat their listening to the Noggin lineup they talked about the kids show Lazytown, which one of Carter’s favorite TV shows.
+As I sat there listening to the Noggin lineup they talked about the kid’s show Lazytown, which is one of Carter’s favorite TV shows.

 Lazytown’s objective is to teach kids fitness is fun and everyone should be encouraged to participate in physical activities.
 The show has been a success and airs in 103 countries.
 Its popularity among the kids is causing some parents to dislike Lazytown because the kids getting are hooked on the music.
 Just like Barney was fun the first time you saw it, but after the 100th time your kid demands to see it, you start to make up lyrics about killing Barney.

 At that moment, I figured it was time to shut the TV off and play with Carter.
 We found a long balloon that I gave him earlier to play with and we took turns smacking each other with the balloon animal and running around the house.
-This was an hour not wasted, but enjoyed.
+This was an hour not wasted but enjoyed.
 Maybe I’ll start working on teaching him some balloon animals.
-This way I can stimulate is creativity along with improving his dexterity.
-He’ll have to get his own balloon kit, because dad’s balloons are off limits.
+This way I can stimulate is creativity along with improve his dexterity.
+He’ll have to get his own balloon kit because dad’s balloons are off-limits.

 1 thought on “Get Off Your Butt and Do Something!”